goinvo/Visual-Town-Budget/README.md

 * SCSS compiler

 ##Setup
-Clone this repository to your local machine and set your webserver root to point to `src/httpdocs`, the application should work out of the box, this repository contains some sample data that can be used for testing.
+Clone this repository to your local machine and point your webserver root to `src/httpdocs`, the application should work out of the box, this repository contains some sample data that can be used for testing.

 ##Components
 ####Cards
-Report statical information about dataset (`src/httpdocs/js/cards.js`).
+Report statical information about selected entry (`src/httpdocs/js/cards.js`).

 ![card-img](https://raw.github.com/goinvo/Visual-Town-Budget/develop/docs/img/cards.png)

 ####Chart
-Shows data values change over time (`src/httpdocs/js/chart.js`).
+Shows data change over time (`src/httpdocs/js/chart.js`).

 ![chart-img](https://raw.github.com/goinvo/Visual-Town-Budget/develop/docs/img/chart.png)